tensorchord/envd/README.md

 ⏱️ **Save you plenty of time**

-envd adopts a multi-level cache mechanism to accelerate the building process.
-For example, the PyPI cache is shared between different builds.
-Thus the package will be cached if it is downloaded before.
+`envd` adopts a multi-level cache mechanism to accelerate the building process.
+For example, the PyPI cache is shared across builds and thus the package will be cached if it has been downloaded before.
 It saves plenty of time, especially when you update the environment by trial and error.

 <table>
 <tr>